DucManhPhan/DucManhPhan.github.io/_posts/2019-03-20-Quick-Union.md

         - Modify quick-union to avoid tall trees.
         - Keep track of size of each component.
         - Balance by linking small tree below large tree.
+        - Time taken for union and connected commands is at most the depth of the tallest tree, which is O(logN) at most.

+            Proof: When T1 is merged to T2, where T1 <= T2, the depth of T1 will increase by 1.
+Now, the depth of T2 (after merging) will increase by 1 if merged with T3, where T3 >= T2.
+So, every time, we need a tree X >= tree Y, to increase the depth of tree Y by 1.
+Therefore, the size of T1 can increase at most logN.

     - Find operation:
         - The weighted quick-union algorithms will link the root of the smaller of the two trees to the root of the larger of the two trees.